guipn/Mutalirc/README.md

 The structure above is purposefully verbose, if cluttered, so as to show the overall mechanism at work.
 The [actual implementation] [commands] uses more names to hide the ugly syntax.

 Every function exposed by a dispatcher (thus, every command) should have a *restricted* property set to either true or false.
-Only authenticated users cause dispatch to actually occur.
+Only anthentified users cause dispatch to actually occur.

 ### Context